puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/instrumentation/cri-pod-container-metrics.md

 collection with cAdvisor include:

-- Potential improved performance if the container runtime already collects this information during normal operations.
+- Potential improved performance if the container runtime already collects this information during operations.
 In this case, the data can be re-used instead of being aggregated again by the kubelet.

 - It further decouples the kubelet and the container runtime allowing collection of metrics for